 “Tiny homes often do not qualify for mortgages due to their mobility and small footprint,” says Todd Nelson, business development officer at LightStream, the national consumer online lending division of SunTrust Bank.
 While some homeowners complete their adorable abodes using all cash, others—particularly those with good credit scores, obtain unsecured personal loans through companies like LikeStream, which offers loans from $5,000 to $100,000 and can be completed in mere minutes online.
-Check out these tiny homes for rent if you’re not up for purchasing one yet.

 Don’t forget to consider resale value

 “Don’t expect your tiny home to appreciate like a traditional dwelling,” advises Fuduli.
 For example, many people will “customize their tiny houses for their lifestyle,” which makes it perfect for them, but doesn’t necessarily make it easier to resell.
 But as with all home sales, the value may ultimately come down to “location, location, location,” according to Fitzgerald.
 “If you purchased a tiny home in a highly desirable and dense area than your tiny home should appreciate in the same way the market does.
 Your land is going to have a much larger net of the total appreciation since the structure is small, however, it should appreciate right in line with the local market.”
 Fuduli agrees that any home permanently affixed to a foundation will have better resale value.
 “If your tiny home is on wheels, try to think of it like an RV, which can depreciate like a car.”